team-telnyx/demo-node-telnyx/express-2fa/README.md

 ### Run

-Start the server `node index.js`
+Start the server `npm run start`

 When the application is started, express serves it to the port specified in the .env file (Default 8000), so you can sipmly take a look at the application at localhost:8000.

 **Note: You must enter phone number in E.164 format (i.e. +12345678910) for the code to be sent correctly.**

 Once everything is setup, you should now be able to:

-* Sign up/Login users.
+- Sign up/Login users.
-* Verify their phone numbers by submitting a pin code sent to the device.
+- Verify their phone numbers by submitting a pin code sent to the device.